AdobeDocs/analytics-platform.en/help/getting-started/aa-to-cja.md

 ### 4. Decide on using Analytics Source Connector vs. Experience Platform SDKs {#connector-vs-sdk}

 Adobe Analytics customers can easily leverage their report suites in the Adobe Experience Platform and Customer Journey Analytics using the Analytics Source Connector.
-For information on using the Analytics Source Connector, see [Create an Adobe Analytics source connection in the UI](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en).
+For information on using the Analytics Source Connector, see the quick start guide on how to [ingest data from Adobe Analytics and use it in CJA](../data-ingestion/analytics.md).
+Also see [Create an Adobe Analytics source connection in the UI](https://experienceleague.adobe.com/docs/experience-platform/sources/ui-tutorials/create/adobe-applications/analytics.html?lang=en) for more information.

 As [Experience Edge](https://experienceleague.adobe.com/docs/experience-platform/edge/home.html) data collection evolves, you will likely migrate to either the [Adobe Experience Platform Web SDK](https://experienceleague.adobe.com/docs/web-sdk.html) or [Adobe Experience Platform Mobile SDK](https://experienceleague.adobe.com/docs/mobile.html) with the Adobe Experience Platform Edge Network.
 While a typical implementation of the SDKs will send data into Adobe Analytics, a new opportunity presents itself for sending data directly to Adobe Experience Platform.
 It can then be ingested into Customer Journey Analytics, while also maintaining data sent to Adobe Analytics.